tharun-kumar-22/Sensor_Fusion/README.md

 ## Files:

-1. `Task_P2.1(Kalman Filter).ipynb` - Implementation of the Kalman filter for the ball throwing use case in Jupyter Notebook format.
+1. `Task_P2.1(Kalman Filter).ipynb` - Source code implementation of the Kalman filter for the ball throwing use case in Jupyter Notebook format.
-2. `Task_P2.2(Particle Filter).ipynb` - Implementation of the Particle filter for the ball throwing use case in Jupyter Notebook format.
+2. `Task_P2.2(Particle Filter).ipynb` - Source code implementation of the Particle filter for the ball throwing use case in Jupyter Notebook format.
-3. `Task_P2.1(Kalman Filter).html` - Implementation of the Kalman filter for the ball throwing use case in HTML format.
+3. `Task_P2.1(Kalman Filter).html` - Source code implementation of the Kalman filter for the ball throwing use case in HTML format.
-4. `Task_P2.2(Particle Filter).html` - Implementation of the Particle filter for the ball throwing use case in HTML format.
+4. `Task_P2.2(Particle Filter).html` - Source code implementation of the Particle filter for the ball throwing use case in HTML format.

+Download the ipynb files and run the code using jupyter notebook or visual studio or google colab.

+## Prerequisites
+1. Python should be installed in your system.
+2. The following Python libraries should be installed:
+   - Numpy
+   - Matplotlib
+   - Seaborn
+   - Plotly
+   - Scipy
+   - FilterPy

+You can install these libraries using pip(if not available): !pip install numpy matplotlib seaborn plotly scipy filterpy

 ## Kalman Filter Implementation: